-Bolte and Coller Bay Loop is a 10km, grade 3 circuit hike located in Lake Eildon National Park, Victoria.
-The hike should take around 3.5 hours to complete.
+Bolte and Coller Bay Loop is a 10km, grade 3 circuit hike in Lake Eildon National Park, Victoria.
+This hike typically takes 3.5 hours to complete.

 The Bolte Bay and Coller Bay Loop begins from Lakeside Camping Ground.
 At the east side of the Camping Ground, look for a hiking trail starting from the main road (there is a sign to Point Mead).
 Continue beyond Point Mead until you reach a trail junction with a sign pointing left to Point Mibus/Bedrock Creek and right for Estate Spur.
 After visiting Point Nimbus, continue along the Bolte Bay Walking Track as it hugs the foreshore of Bolte Bay.
 The track will then turn north and become the Bedrock Creek Track.
 Follow this along its length to the junction of the Estate Spur Track.